kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 As is the ordinary case for HTTP caching ({{?RFC7234}}), a response with a Priority header field might be cached and re-used for subsequent requests.
-Origin servers that generate the Priority response header field based on properties of a HTTP request are expected to control the cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).
+When an origin server generates the Priority response header field based on properties of an HTTP request it receives, the server is expected to control the cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

 # Considerations